Reduce Commercial Laundry Water Costs in Australia

 You're Using 100% Fresh Water

-Most laundries use expensive fresh water for every single rinse cycle.
-But rinse water (45-65% of total water use) doesn't need to be pristine - recycled water works perfectly.
-You're literally pouring money down the drain.
+Most laundries use fresh water for every single wash cycle.
+But pre-wash and main-wash water doesn't need to be pristine — recycled water works perfectly.
+Every litre reused is water you don't pay to bring in, heat, or discharge.

 Trade Waste Charges Are Costly